influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api.md

 ## Overview

-Authentication and authorization can be managed using the InfluxDB Enterprise Meta API.
+Use the InfluxDB Enterprise Meta API to manage authorization for a cluster.

 User and privilege management means managing the contents of a user store and the permissions that users can be granted.